 Processes

-In practice, most open source software is developed using a forge.
+In practice, most open-source software is developed using a forge.
 Through this forge, developers and users can access the source code, report bugs, plan tasks, and integrate new changes to the code.
 Anyone can suggest a change, report a bug or plan a task.

 All changes go through a peer review, not unlike those used by the scientific community.
 Reviewers are software developers most familiar with components affected by the change.

 Changes are integrated into the code base when everyone involved agrees to.
 Maintainers are responsible for keeping the project working and consistent.
-Maintainers are choosen among developers by developers.
+Maintainers are chosen among developers by developers.
 What motivates whether to integrate a change or not is technical viability: the goal of everyone involved is to maintain high level of service and quality standard.

-1. Source code is a set of text documents which describes how a piece of software works.
+Source code is a set of text documents which describes how a piece of software works.
 It’s the result of the work of software developers. ↩︎

 4 - Open Data